ecwpz91/ecwpz91.github.io/_posts/2020-09-29-Building Dashbuilder using Podman.md

     Once build is finished, you'll find the WAR distributions for Wildfly in `dashbuilder-distros/target/dashbuilder-1.0.0.Final-wildfly10.war`.

 8. Create the local Containerfile to build containers and define reproducible image recipes.

-        # Create file named `Containerfile` with the following contents:
+In other words, create a file named `Containerfile` with the following contents:

         FROM jboss/wildfly:19.1.0.Final
         ADD dashbuilder-distros/target/dashbuilder-7.43.1.Final-wildfly10.war /opt/jboss/wildfly/standalone/deployments/
         CMD ["/opt/jboss/wildfly/bin/standalone.sh", "-b", "0.0.0.0", "-bmanagement", "0.0.0.0"]